mo-cmyk/cs_go_team_decisions/README.md

 # TOWARDS TEAM BUY DECISION SUPPORT IN COUNTER-STRIKE: GLOBAL OFFENSIVE 🔫

-This is the code and a little demodata as well as a guide to go for the extra mile 🏃‍♀️ to test the code with demofiles at a large scale.
+This is the code and a little demodata as well as a guide to go for the extra mile 🏃‍♀️ to test the code with demofiles at a large scale, for a research paper on supporting team level decisions in Counter-Strike: Global Offensive

 ## TL;DR
 This is an overview of all functions in this project